aparkerw/NewRelicAPMBaselineAutomation/README.md

 Graphql is the most flexible option for creating resources withing New Relic and it allows us to fully control the logic for handling existing resources.

-The **Node JS** script in `app.js` will use the provided environment variables to then lookup and create the additional alerting and dashboard resources.
+The **NodeJS** script in `app.js` will use the provided environment variables to then lookup and create the additional alerting and dashboard resources.

 #### Results